Kiran7007/Interview-Preparation/docs/kotlin.md

 > Lazy start is useful when you want to create a coroutine now but
 > decide later whether and when to start it.

+Interview Answer:
+> Default: The coroutine is scheduled immediately.

 ---